Sixth Form (Years 12 and 13)

 Sixth Form students can engage in a rich array of extra-curricular activities that extend beyond the classroom, fostering both personal and leadership development.
 The school offers a wide range of clubs and societies, such as Model United Nations (MUN), debating, sports, and arts, ensuring that every student can pursue their passions.
 Students are also encouraged to participate in the Duke of Edinburgh’s International Award, which promotes self-esteem, confidence, and teamwork through challenging expeditions.

 Students also benefit from comprehensive career support designed to prepare them for higher education and future employment.
 The university and careers programme includes a 15-hour taught course led by a qualified career advisor, Mrs. Mary Sheedy, who helps students develop their personal brand and prepares them for university and job applications.
 Additionally, students have access to the UNIFROG platform, which provides valuable resources for researching universities, preparing for interviews, and writing CVs.
-Regular guidance from form tutors and career counsellors ensures that each student's progress is closely monitored and supported, helping them make informed decisions about their academic and career paths.
+Regular guidance from form tutors and career counsellors ensures that each student's progress is closely monitored and supported, helping them to make informed decisions about their academic and career paths.

 Pastoral Care